ProvenzaLab/Percept_Data_Analysis_App/README.md

      ],
      ```
 4. Compile the app:
-   - Run `pyinstaller build_win.spec` in the command line/terminal from your source code directory.
+   - Run `pyinstaller "build_win.spec"` in the command line/terminal from your source code directory.
 5. Find the generated `.exe` file in the `dist` folder.

 Optional: Wrap the `.exe` in an installer application (e.g., Inno Setup) for a smoother download experience.